rokka-io/rokka-site/source/_references/05-stacks.md

 You can prevent that delay with the stack option `optim.immediate`. rokka then does it right on the first render and not only a few seconds later asynchronously.
 This will make your first render slower, but won't make a difference for later requests.
 This can also be very useful, if you want to see the final image during developing right away (eg. for deciding about the appropriate image quality setting).
 We recommend not to use this feature in production environments, since it can degrade your end user experience.

 For PNG and lossless WebP we use [pngquant](https://pngquant.org/) to make the image size significantly smaller as long as the quality doesn't degrade.
 We additionally compress PNG with [zopflipng](https://github.com/google/zopfli) to make them even smaller.

+SVG images are also optimized to make them as small as possible in this stage.

 For JPEG and lossy WebP images the approach choosen depends on your stack settings.